Decision Maker: Cabinet

 Is subject to call in?: No

-(Councillors Atkinson, Biederman, Connett, Dewhirst and Hannaford attended in accordance with Standing Order 25(2) and spoke to this item).
+(Councillors Biederman, Connett and Hannan attended in accordance with Standing Order 25(2) and spoke to this item).

-The matter having been debated and the options and/or alternatives and other relevant factors (e.g. financial, sustainability, carbon impact, risk management, equality and legal considerations and Public Health impact) set out in the Head of Service’s Report and/or referred to above having been considered, and balancing all of those factors and comments made at the meeting:
+The matter having been fully debated and the options and/or alternatives and other relevant factors (e.g. financial, sustainability, equality and legal considerations and Public Health impact) set out in the Head of Service’s Report and/or referred to above having been considered, and balancing all of those factors and comments made at the meeting:

-It was MOVED by Councillor Davis, SECONDED by Councillor Hart, and
+It was then MOVED by Councillor Parsons, SECONDED by Councillor Hart, and

 Reason Key: Strategic, Political or Financial Significance;

 Other reasons / organisations consulted